siddharthroy12/DSA-Notes/Readme.md

 The Big O notation is used to show how well an algorithm scales in terms of speed and space as the input grows.

-It indicates how much time and memory an algorithm will take to solve an problem for a given input.
+It indicates how much time and memory an algorithm will take to solve a problem for a given input.

-Because a code can run faster or slower on different processors it's not a good way to calculate the efficency of a program.
+Because a code can run faster or slower on different processors it's not a good way to calculate the efficiency of a program.

 That's why we use Big O notation to show how well a code performs when the input grows.

-Big O can also be plotted to a graph:
+Big O can also be plotted on a graph:

 ![Big O Graph](./Big-O-Graph.png)